BenjaminMedia/WP-Guides/wpmi-blog-spawn/README.md

 	...
 	````

+25. Exit edit-mode by pressing `ESC`, and save the file by pressing `:wq`
-26. save the config file without restarting the server by running `sudo nginx -s reload`.
+27.  file without restarting the server by running `sudo nginx -s reload`.

 > if an error occurs like: `sudo: unable to resolve host c17308`.
 Just ignore it.